• Skip to primary navigation

 Instructions

-7. Place the patties on the lined sheet pan and bake for 15 minutes.
-Flip the burgers and bake for another 15-20 minutes, or until they are browned and firm.
+Bake or Cook: Place patties on a baking sheet lined with parchment paper.
+Bake at 375°F for 15 minutes.
+Flip and bake for another 15-20 minutes, or until firm.

 Equipment